Project-Vani/Project-Vani.github.io/index.md

 # VANI - Vernacular Archive of Northeast India

-A project aimed at documentation, digitisation and development of AI-based tools for vernacular languages of Northeast India.
+A project aimed at documentation, digitisation and development of technology tools for vernacular languages of Northeast India.